lukensmall/pkg_ping/README.md

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.

 -S (“Secure only”) option will only choose https mirrors.
-Otherwise, http and ftp mirrors will be chosen.
-The ftp mirrors are turned into http mirror listings and deduplicated. http/ftp mirrors are faster than most https mirror selections, however they pass over the internet without encryption.
+Otherwise, http mirrors will be chosen. http mirrors are faster than most https mirror selections, however they pass over the internet without encryption.
 Integrity is still preserved by not using -S, but it will not provide secrecy.

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.